-Disease causing organisms are natural inhabitants of the soil and/or thatch and infect grass plants when the environmental conditions are favorable or the plants become weakened by poor growing conditions such as excess or too little water, poor soils, high temperatures, or shade.
+Disease causing organisms are natural inhabitants of soil and thatch and infect grass plants when the environmental conditions are favorable and/or the plants become weakened by poor growing conditions.
 Very succulent, highly fertilized grass can also provide conditions favorable for plant pathogens.
-Most common lawn diseases rarely kill the plants, but cause unsightly damage.
-Most lawns recover with changes in environmental conditions and proper cultural practices.
+Most common lawn diseases rarely kill the turf, but cause aesthetic damage.
+Most lawns recover with changes in environmental conditions, proper cultural practices, and patience.
 Important steps to manage plant diseases include proper soil preparation, selection of appropriate grass species and cultivars including ones with genetic resistance to diseases, and application of sound maintenance practices.
 For severe cases due to poor soil, poor grass selection, or excessive thatch, the best solution may be renovation.

 - Select turfgrass cultivars appropriate for your conditions and level of maintenance that you are willing to furnish.
 Always use high-quality certified seed, sprigs or sod from reliable sources to prevent the introduction of diseases into the lawn.

 - The improved "turf-type" tall fescue cultivars tolerate low soil fertility, compacted soils, heavy traffic, and low maintenance inputs.
 These new cultivars are less coarse, more upright in growth, tiller more readily, and possess good color as well as good disease and insect tolerance.
 Tall fescue germinates readily, is drought tolerant, remains green because of a deep root system, is adapted to sun or shade, and does not form thatch.
 Most turf-type tall fescues have beneficial fungi (endophytes) associated with them that are toxic to lawn-damaging insects.